Finance minister warns Russia can't afford military spending plan

-Anton Siluanov said a new defence programme should be drawn up to take into account the changed economic situation, even though the deputy prime minister in charge of the sector has been ruling out any cuts in military spending.
+Anton Siluanov said a new defense program should be drawn up to take into account the changed economic situation, even though the deputy prime minister in charge of the sector has been ruling out any cuts in military spending.

-"A new defence programme will be prepared now, and in its framework we want to reconsider the amount of resources that will be spent from the budget in order to make it more realistic," said Siluanov, appointed three years ago after his veteran predecessor, Alexei Kudrin, quit in protest over the proposed military spending.
+"A new defense program will be prepared now, and in its framework we want to reconsider the amount of resources that will be spent from the budget in order to make it more realistic," said Siluanov, appointed three years ago after his veteran predecessor, Alexei Kudrin, quit in protest over the proposed military spending.

-Siluanov's comments highlight a battle among different factions of the government over defence spending which has heated up in recent months, and which will ultimately be resolved by Putin himself.
+Siluanov's comments highlight a battle among different factions of the government over defense spending which has heated up in recent months, and which will ultimately be resolved by Putin himself.

 "WE CAN'T AFFORD IT"

-When the ambitious programme to revitalise the Russian army and its ageing equipment was first proposed in 2011, the government expected gross domestic product growth of 6 percent throughout the decade.
+When the ambitious program to revitalize the Russian army and its aging equipment was first proposed in 2011, the government expected gross domestic product growth of 6 percent throughout the decade.

 But the economy may grow by 0.5 percent at best this year, and the International Monetary Fund and World Bank forecast stagnation in the next two years.

-"When we were adopting the defence programme, the forecasts for the economy and budget revenues were completely different.
+"When we were adopting the defense program, the forecasts for the economy and budget revenues were completely different.
 Right now, we just cannot afford it," Siluanov said.

-"The programme itself, the amount of funds allocated for it is not subject to revision," he said.

-But Konovalov, the defence analyst, said that while some projects, such as modernising Russia's air force, submarine forces or space technology will definitely continue at full speed, there is room to cut others.
+But Konovalov, the defense analyst, said that while some projects, such as modernizing Russia's air force, submarine forces or space technology will definitely continue at full speed, there is room to cut others.

 "Consensus will have to be found," Konovalov said.
 "The initial plan did not take into account the fluctuations in the financial markets."